-It is recommended you do a pregnancy test a day or two after you have missed your period because it is when you will get the most accurate results.
+You should do a pregnancy test a day or two after missing your period because it is when you will get the most accurate results.

 What does it mean to get BFP at 4 DPO?

-At 4 DPO, it is considered rare to get a ”Big Fat Positive” or BFP.
-During this time, implantation most likely is not complete, and a home pregnancy test cannot detect your hCG levels.
+At 4 DPO, getting a ”Big Fat Positive” or BFP is rare.
+Implantation is likely incomplete during this time, and a home pregnancy test cannot detect your hCG levels.

-If you suspect you may be pregnant during this time, avoid smoking or drinking because such activities can harm a developing fetus.
+If you suspect you may be pregnant during this time, avoid smoking or drinking because such activities can harm a developing foetus.

 Can you get BFN at 4 DPO and still be pregnant?

 If you receive a BFN, don’t feel discouraged.
-The best thing you can do is wait it out and maintain a healthy pre-pregnancy diet and then do another test after you miss your period.
+The best thing you can do is wait it out, maintain a healthy pre-pregnancy diet, and then do another test after you miss your period.

 Evan is the founder of Fertility2Family and is passionate about fertility education & providing affordable products to help people in their fertility journey.
 Evan is a qualified enrolled nurse and has expertise in guiding & managing patients through their fertility journeys.